sarajuliefrajtova/english-for-designer/01-one-word/rough-draft.md

 ## Rough Draft
-Unfortunately, I missed this step… and began by creating a complete version of the text.
+Unfortunately, I missed this step… ☹️ and began by creating a complete version of the text. **However**, don't forget to [continue](first-draft.md).